Can Plagiarism checkers detect AI Text like Jervis? Turnitin or SafeAssign

 QuillBot is a state-of-the-art paraphrasing tool.
 It is the best article rewriter available, and can completely paraphrase an entire article for free.
 Simply input a sentence, and hit the “Quill It” button.
 QuillBot will then rephrase the content while maintaining the original meaning.

-You can then click on any of the words or phrases to have a drop down thesaurus appear which can then provide further edits to optimize your sentence.
-It is among the best article spinner out there.
+You can then click on any of the words or phrases to have a drop-down thesaurus appear which can then provide further edits to optimize your sentence.
+It is among the best article spinners out there.

 Our INK Editor is a full-featured creative writing environment with auto-save and a dedicated writing area that keeps you focused on your work.